OpenRailAssociation/landscape/README-publiccode-yml.md

     businessCapabilities:
         profile: railway
         cpabilities:
-          - sales
+          - sales/passenger

 The `profile` field is always set to `railway`.
 It defines which vocabulary can be used in the list of `capabilities`.
 This would allow to also add specific sets of capabilities for other industry sectors.

-For the `railway` sector the following list of values is allowed:
+For the `railway` sector the following list of values is allowed.
+See [references/openrail-capabilities.csv](references/openrail-capabilities.csv) for the definition of the IDs with explanations:

 ````
-Plan Passenger Trip
-Inform passenger in real time
-Inform Freight Customer
-Short-term Staff Disptaching
-Short-term Rolling Stock Disptaching
-Drive train
-Inspect ticket
-Care For Passengers
-Care For Goods
-Manage Emergency
-Monitor and control Train Path
-Monitor Rolling Stock
-Sell Freight Transport
-Sell Passenger Transport
-Forecast Traffic
-Define Price Policy
-Provide Rail Network
-Provide Passenger Facilities
-Provide Freight Facilities
-Provide Energy Supply
-Provide Data Network
-Plan Long Term
-Plan Short Term
-Sell Network Capacity
-Manage Yard
-Roster Rolling Stock
-Manage Fleet planing
-Maintain Rolling stock
-Procure Rolling Stock
-Manufacture Rolling Stock
-Roster Staff
-Plan Personal capacities
-Recrute and Train Employees
-Provide Application Services
-Provide Data Center Services
-Manage IT-Security
-Manage Corporate
-Manage Human Ressources
-Manage Finance and Controlling
-Manage Compliance and Legal Affairs
-Manage Supply Chain Management
+inform-customer/passenger-timetable
+inform-customer/trip-planning
+inform-customer/realtime-passenger
+inform-customer/realtime-freight
+inform-customer/route-guidance
+operations/staff-dispatch
+operations/rolling-stock-dispatch
+operations/train-driving
+operations/ticket-inspection
+operations/passenger-care
+operations/goods-care
+operations/emergency
+operations/path-control
+operations/rolling-stock-monitoring
+sales/freight
+sales/passenger
+sales/traffic-forecasting
+sales/pricing
+infrastructure/rail-network
+infrastructure/passenger
+infrastructure/freight
+infrastructure/energy
+infrastructure/data-network
+capacity/long-term
+capacity/short-term
+capacity/sales
+capacity/yard
+rolling-stock
+rolling-stock/roster
+rolling-stock/fleet
+rolling-stock/maintenance
+rolling-stock/procurement
+rolling-stock/manufacture
+personnel/roster
+personnel/planning
+personnel/training
+it/applications
+it/datacenter
+it/security
+management/corporate
+management/hr
+management/finance
+management/legal
+management/supply-chain
+management/real-estate
 ````

 A project can have one or more of these capabilities assigned.

-We will add higher-level categories to group these capabilities.
+Each of the capability IDs consists of a high-level category and a concrete capability.
+The higher-level categories are used to group these capabilities.
 These will be used for display of overviews of projects and as additional information to understand the scope of the capabilities.
-They will not be used as values in specific publiccode.yml files.